ttkorhonen/e3pages/docs/kb/guide/articles/1_build_system_troubleshooting.md

 ### Solution

-_require_ will not overwrite a module where the version matches the `major.minor.patch+build` format.
+_require_ will not overwrite a module where the version matches the `major.minor.patch+revision` format.
 To reinstall a module version, you need to do the following:

 ```console